is-leeroy-jenkins/Sherpa/README.md

 - You will need .NET 6.

-- You need to install the version of VC++ Runtime that CEFSharp needs.
+- You need to install the version of VC++ Runtime that Baby Browser needs.
 Since we are using CefSharp 106, according to [this](https://github.com/cefsharp/CefSharp/#release-branches) we need the above versions

 ## Getting started